The growth of eigenfunction extrema on p.c.f. fractals: Introduction

 \end{proposition}

 We structure the paper as follows.

 In Section \ref{sec2}, we present the proofs of Propositions \ref{prothm1} and \ref{prothm2}, and provide an equivalent characterization of condition (A).

-Beginning in Section \ref{sec3}, we focus on the canonic Laplacian on the Sierpinski gasket $\mathcal{SG}$.
+Beginning in Section \ref{sec3}, we focus on the canonical Laplacian on the Sierpinski gasket $\mathcal{SG}$.
 There, we recall the spectral decimation method and state two key preparatory theorems — Theorems \ref{thm4} and \ref{thm5}.
-The former confirms the validity of condition (A), while the later establishes two-sided estimate of $N(u)$ for a special class of eigenfunctions.
+Theorem \ref{thm4} confirms the validity of condition (A), while Theorem \ref{thm5} establishes a two-sided estimate of $\#\mathrm{Extr}(u_\lambda)$ for a special class of eigenfunctions.

 The proof of Theorem \ref{thm4} is given in Section \ref{sec4}, followed by the proof of Theorem \ref{thm5} in Section \ref{sec5}.
 We conclude in Section \ref{sec6} with the proof of Theorem \ref{equnthm1}.